lmiller1990/snippets.io/README.md

 }
 ```

-Snippets uses git to checkout files, so the code you are referencing needs to be checked into git.
+`snippets` uses `git` to checkout files, so the code you are referencing needs to be checked into your git repository.

 ### Options